Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 We're doing all the burning stuff.

-We're doing all the rules that are made up.
+We're doing all the rules that I made up.

 I don't understand.